-A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.
+A report of the Total Est Estimated Actual Percei Table. timated Actual Expenditon trages of Improved Serv ures for last year's a vices for last year's a actions may be found actions may be foun d in the Annual Upda d in the Contributing te Table.
+A report of the Actions Annual Update